Georgism: Reception

 The economist Alfred Marshall believed that George's views in Progress and Poverty were dangerous, even predicting wars, terror, and economic destruction from the immediate implementation of its recommendations.
 Specifically, Marshall was upset about the idea of rapid change and the unfairness of not compensating existing landowners.
 In his lectures on Progress and Poverty, Marshall opposed George's position on compensation while fully endorsing his ultimate remedy.
 So far as land value tax moderately replaced other taxes and did not cause the price of land to fall, Marshall supported land value taxation on economic and moral grounds, suggesting that a three or four percent tax on land values would fit this condition.
 After implementing land taxes, governments would purchase future land values at discounted prices and take ownership after 100 years.
 Marshall asserted that this plan, which he strongly supported, would end the need for a tax collection department of government.
 For newly formed countries where land was not already private, Marshall advocated implementing George's economic proposal immediately.

-Karl Marx considered the single-tax platform as a regression from the transition to communism and referred to Georgism as "capitalism’s last ditch".
-Marx argued that, "The whole thing is ... simply an attempt, decked out with socialism, to save capitalist domination and indeed to establish it afresh on an even wider basis than its present one."
+Karl Marx considered the single-tax platform as a regression from the transition to communism and referred to Georgism as "capitalism's last ditch".
+Marx argued, "The whole thing is ... simply an attempt, decked out with socialism, to save capitalist domination and indeed to establish it afresh on an even wider basis than its present one."
 Marx also criticized the way land value tax theory emphasizes the value of land, arguing that George's "fundamental dogma is that everything would be all right if ground rent were paid to the state."

-Georgist Fred Harrison responded to these objections in 2003.
+In The Natural Economic Order through Free Land and Free Money, Silvio Gesell disagreed with George that land value taxes could solve the problem of land rent, as he believed that such taxes could be passed onto the tenants.
+Instead, he proposed nationalizing all land from current landowners, with the purchases financed by land bonds that would be paid over 20 years from revenues raised by leasing the purchased land through competitive bidding.
+This would achieve many of the intended effects of Georgism, but with compensation for previous landowners, and with no need to repeatedly reappraise land values.
+Landowners would no longer own their land, but they would be compensated through the bond payments and could obtain private possession of their land if they pay the leases.
+Gesell also criticized Henry George for supporting the fructification theory of interest and believing that Georgism would be sufficient to eliminate interest, economic crises, and unemployment.